DashInvests/manual/2 - In our portfolio.md

 The Dash Investment Foundation's Current Investments
 ========

-The Dash Investment Foundation's portfolio consists of two main types:
+The Dash Investment Foundation's portfolio consists of two main elements:

-- Private Equity Investments
+- Private Equity Investments that benefit the Dash Ecosystem
-- Investment Reserves provided by the Dash Treasury system, straight from the Dash Block Reward.
+- Investment Reserves provided by the Dash Treasury system, in order for us to invest in developing the Dash Ecosystem.

 **Current Reserves status**